May 9th, 2019

 - A brush/broom with soft bristles.

-- A stir stick; smooth ended de-barked tree branch or a broom handle.
+- A stir stick or smooth ended, de-barked tree branch or a broom handle.

 - A water hose.

-- A large container in which the tent’s canopy can be soaked in and extra space to stir and manipulate it (Trash can, 55-gallon drum, etc).
+- A large container in which the tent’s canopy can be soaked in and has extra space to stir it.

-- A suitable weather temperature for around 24-48 hours to allow the tent to dry properly.
+- A room with a suitable temperature in which to store the container with the tent for around 24-48 hours to allow the tent to dry properly.